Ma Wara' al-Tabi'a

-Ma Wara' al-Tabi'a (ما وراء الطبيعة), which can be translated also as Metaphysics, Supernatural, or Paranormal is the title of a series of horror/thriller novels written by Ahmed Khaled Towfik.
-As of 2014, 81 novels were published.
-Set in the 1960s, it sees hematologist Dr. Refaat Ismail unwillingly become a go-to guy for paranormal investigations.
-A Netflix series, Paranormal, was released on 5 November, 2020.
+Ma Wara' al-Tabi'a (ما وراء الطبيعة), which can be translated also as Metaphysics, Supernatural, or Paranormal is the title of a series of horror/thriller novellas written by Ahmed Khaled Towfik.
+As of 2014, 81 novellas were published.
+Set in the 1960s, it follows hematologist Dr. Refaat Ismail unwillingly become a go-to guy for paranormal investigations.
+A Netflix adaptation, Paranormal, was released on the 5th of November, 2020.

 Storyline

-The stories are narratives, told in first person view, where the protagonist, Refaat (رفعت), is nearing seventy years of age and is narrating his adventures starting when he was in his late thirties.
+The stories are told from a first person perspective, where the protagonist, Refaat (رفعت), is nearing seventy years of age and is recounting his adventures starting when he was in his late thirties.
 All of the events are related to the metaphysics in a way or another, and most often are caused by supernatural phenomena, although some are caused by culprits who are faking the events.
 Refaat usually solves the mystery, and always gets out alive whether or not he has fully understood the phenomenon.
 He is accompanied by many friends and characters throughout the stories, some stories are more centered around them than him, and some are totally narrated by them.

 Style

-The stories are noted for the character's sarcastic attitude towards almost everything in life, although he is kind-hearted inside.
+The stories are noted for the character's sarcastic attitude towards almost everything in life, although he is kind-hearted on the inside.
 He usually disbelieves everything until it's proven, and rarely pretends to be smart, as he always thinks that there is nothing that he could do about problems.

 The writer's style is always renewed, with more than once the story told through newspaper clippings and retellings by other characters, who are given each a distinct point of view and different telling of the story.
-One very good example of this is #7 (Ostorat allahab alazrak), The Legend of the Blue Flame, where each character is telling a part of the story in a distinctive style.
-One thing relates them all, however, which is the sarcasm, a characteristic of the writer that does not change with any line of stories he writes.
+One very good example of this is #7 (Ostorat allahab alazrak, translated as The Myth of the Blue Flames), which is told from multiple POVs across multiple chapters, forming one clear picture of events at the end of the story.
+One distinctive feature of the writing style is sarcasm, which is often heavily featured in these stories.
+Characters are often cynical and/or very sarcastic, lending a unique flavor to the novellas.